-No race experience necessary!
+No racing experience is necessary!

 Sailors are welcome to join the team at any point in the season, subject to available space and at the discretion of the coaching staff.
-Regular attendance is expected, and is integral to a sailor's success and progression.
+Regular attendance is expected and is integral to a sailor's success and progression.

-Sailors with an appropriate skill level will be able to participate in organized trophy racing at SSC, and at other clubs.
+Sailors with an appropriate skill level will be able to participate in organized trophy racing at SSC and at other clubs.
 In addition to racing at SSC, there will be the possibility of participating in BC circuit regattas.
 Sailors are welcome to participate in any, all, or none.
 Possible regattas will include:

 Costs for regattas are not included in the price of the

 In addition to regattas, sailors will also be able to participate in training camps with other teams from the Lower Mainland.
 Dates and locations for these camps will be communicated once they have been finalized.